DeltaChain (DELTA) Price Tops $0.0000 on Top Exchanges

-DeltaChain (DELTA) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on May 16th.
-One DeltaChain coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last week, DeltaChain has traded flat against the U.S. dollar.
-DeltaChain has a market cap of $272,093.75 and $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
+DeltaChain (DELTA) traded flat against the dollar during the one day period ending at 21:00 PM E.T. on May 20th.
+DeltaChain has a total market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
+One DeltaChain coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last week, DeltaChain has traded flat against the dollar.

 - Qubitica (QBIT) traded flat against the dollar and now trades at $11.94 or 0.00025016 BTC.